tremor-rs/tremor-www/versioned_docs/version-0.12/api/index.md

 Tremor exposes a versioned http API.
-This file is not viible.
+This file should not be visible.